giantswarm/docs/src/content/ui-api/management-api/authentication/index.md

 ### Alternative method

-You can alternatively initiate the single sign-on authentication directly in a browser, without the need of installing the `kubectl` plug-in.
+You can alternatively initiate the single sign-on authentication directly in a browser, without the need of installing the `kubectl gs` plug-in.

 We provide a web-based login helper utility, available under a URL specific for each installation.
 If you have your installation's Management API endpoint URL, you can construct the utility's URL by prepending `login.` to the host name.